towersvault/shinpokered/README.md

 - unknown dungeon changes
   - encounter rates between pokemon slightly re-balanced
   - chansey is rarer
-  - mew is on b1
-    - it is the rarest encounter in the game
-	- only shows up after getting the pokedex diploma
-	- can only be encountered once like static legendaries
   - dittos are rare
-  - super rod in the unknown dungeon basement will yield glitch-level experiment dittos (a trap encounter)
 - route 22 super rod data has changed to give psyduck & polywag
 - hitmonchan & hitmonlee in victory road 3f
 - lickitung in safari zone 1